 - No built-in battery

-- Max of 6-hour battery life using two Alkaline AAA batteries for transmitter.
+- Max of 6-hour battery life using two Alkaline AAA batteries for the transmitter.
 Rechargeable will vary based on mAh.

 - May pick up clothing rubbing on mic diaphragm

-- Susceptible to radio interefence
+- Susceptible to radio interference

 This is one of the most helpful systems for any streamer who can’t sit in one place.
 Like a headset microphone, this style of a microphone is one that will always remain a good distance from your mouth.
 Unfortunately, most of the cost of this system is in the actual wireless aspect, the transmitter, and the receiver.
 If this is beyond what you can afford, then if you can deal with a long wire, this lav mic by MAONO may be an option for you.

-The addition of an Audio Mixer gives you an incredible amount of control over your audio.
-However, Mixers tend to cost a lot of money, and until recently, were really the only solution outside of programming a MIDI device to do something similar.
-Enter the Elgato Wave: 1.
-This microphone, and its bigger cousin, the Wave: 3, do something that no other microphone does.
-It allows you to create a virtual mixer, and create sources that a real mixer can latch onto and control.
+The addition of an audio mixer gives you an incredible amount of control over your audio.
+However, mixers tend to cost a lot of money and, until recently, were really the only solution outside of programming a MIDI device to do something similar.
+Enter the Elgato Wave 1.
+This microphone, and its bigger cousin, the Wave 3, do something that no other microphone does.
+It allows you to create a virtual mixer and create sources that a real mixer can latch onto and control.

 Windows 10 does have a built-in Software Mixer, but it relies on having either real physical devices to create sources or for another program to create the sources for it, like Virtual Audio Cable.
 Check out this video by EposVox to see how it works in action.

 Note: You don’t need an audio mixer to stream.
 Having one just makes your life easier and makes your stream feel more professional when you can fade out audio sources whenever you like.

 - Very good audio quality (Capsule made by Lewitt)